62 Pages Posted: 29 Feb 2012 Last revised: 14 Jun 2013

 Date Written: February 29, 2012

-Political and legal tools have emerged since the Seventies, and especially in the last two decades, that provide political and legal power to neighborhoods.
-However, these tools are often used in an ad hoc fashion and there has been scant analysis of how these tools might work together effectively.
-This article seeks to explore this trend, and further argues that cities consciously overlay these neighborhood legal tools.
-This approach is referred to in the article as a de facto "legal neighborhood."
+Political and legal tools have emerged since the 1970s, and especially in the last two decades, that provide political and legal power to neighborhoods.
+However, these tools are often used in an ad hoc fashion, and there has been scant analysis of how these tools might work together effectively.
+This Article asserts that those locations in cities that evoke a "sense of place" are created not just with architectural or landscape design, but by the operation of neighborhood legal tools as well.
+This Article argues that cities consciously overlay the panoply of emergent neighborhood legal tools as a means of place-building.
+This approach is referred to in the Article as creation of a de facto "legal neighborhood."
 This approach does not call for secession of neighborhoods from cities or for the wholesale privatization of public functions, as have others that argue for neighborhood empowerment.
-Rather, the article asserts that the collective operation of these neighborhood tools is greater than the sum of their parts, providing a method for civic engagement at a level city-wide politicians feel comfortable serving and in which residents feel comfortable participating.
-The article also provides approaches for linking the neighborhood to city and regional affairs, and a history and theory of the concept of the neighborhood as an argument for the important role and function of neighborhoods in American life.
+Rather, the Article asserts that the collective operation of these neighborhood tools is greater than the sum of their parts, providing a method for civic engagement at a level city-wide politicians feel comfortable serving, in which residents feel comfortable participating, and which is proven to assist the kind of place-making that makes densely settled areas attractive.
+These features of the neighborhood make understanding legal neighborhoods a necessary component to any effort to address the built environment's social, political, and especially its environmental effects, such as climate change.
+The Article provides approaches for linking the neighborhood to city and regional affairs, and a history and theory of the concept of the neighborhood as an argument for the important role and function of neighborhoods in American life.

 Keywords: local government, environmental, neighborhoods, Tiebout, zoning, neighborhood courts, neighborhood schools, climate change, community benefits agreements, neighborhood design